Timothy J. Gilfoyle

 Office #: Crown Center 521

 CV Link: Gilfoyle CV

 Timothy J. Gilfoyle (Ph.D.
 (1987), B.A.
 (1979), Columbia University) is professor and former chair of history at Loyola University Chicago where he teaches American urban and social history.
-His research has focused on the development and evolution of various 19th-century urban underworld subcultures and informal economies, exemplified by A Pickpocket's Tale: The Underworld of Nineteenth-Century New York (W.W.
+He is currently president of the Urban History Association.
+Gilfoyle's research has focused on the development and evolution of various 19th-century urban underworld subcultures and informal economies, exemplified by A Pickpocket's Tale: The Underworld of Nineteenth-Century New York (W.W.
 Norton, 2006); City of Eros: New York City, Prostitution, and the Commercialization of Sex, 1790-1920 (W.W.
 Norton,1992); The Flash Press: Sporting Men's Weeklies in the 1840s, coauthored with Patricia Cline Cohen and Helen Lefkowitz Horowitz (University of Chicago Press, 2008); and most recently The Urban Underworld in Late Nineteenth-Century New York: The Autobiography of George Appo (Bedford/St. Martin’s Press, 2013).
 Gilfoyle’s interest in urban planning and public space led to Millennium Park: Creating a Chicago Landmark (University of Chicago Press and the Chicago History Museum, 2006).
 He has published over fifty articles in journals such as American Quarterly, Prospects, New York History, The Missouri Review, and the Atlantic.